 (2) Performance reports based on Tags: if you have the ability to track metrics such as the response rate to emails with a particular tag.

 A customer service solution that helps G Suite users manage customer conversations right from Gmail.

-Over 7000 customer service teams use Hiver to deliver brilliant customer support, including the likes of Harvard University, Lonely Planet, Hubspot, Oxford Business Group, Capterra, among others.
+Over 7000 customer service teams from small businesses to enterprise companies use Hiver to deliver brilliant customer support, including the likes of Harvard University, Lonely Planet, Hubspot, Oxford Business Group, Capterra, among others.